Loose Fill Cellulose Insulation in (VT) Vermont

 What Is Loose Fill Cellulose Insulation?

-Both loose fill and dense pack cellulose insulation are made from recycled wood-based material and have a fire retardant.
+Both loose fill and dense pack cellulose insulation are made from recycled wood-based material and are fire retardant.
 Loose fill insulation is blown in to add insulation depth to areas such as attics, where the existing insulation is not sufficient.
 Loose fill insulation is often contrived from recycled papers including newsprint and is treated with non-toxic fire retardants.
 For decades, loose fill cellulose insulation has been the go-to method for insulating homes because it provides an excellent sound barrier, it has an effective 1-hour fire rating, it provides a high R-value per inch, and it is environmental friendly/ green.
 It is the perfect choice for insulating attics and sidewalls!

 Loose Fill Cellulose Insulation Facts